 All applicants applying for the B.Des. and GDPD programmes must fulfill criteria of both age and education qualification.

-- For Indian Nationals in General Category: Upper age limit for candidates is 20 years as on 30 June 2019.
-Only those candidates born on or after 1 July 1999 are eligible to apply for admission.
+- For Indian Nationals in General Category and General EWS Category: Only those candidates born on or after 1 July 2000 are eligible to apply for admission.

-- For Indian Nationals in Reserved Category (Other Backward Class-Non Creamy Layer (OBC-NCL), Scheduled Caste (SC) & Scheduled Tribe (ST)): Upper age limit for candidates is 23 years as on 30 June 2019.
-Only those candidates born on or after 1 July 1996 are eligible to apply for admission.
+- For Indian Nationals in Reserved Category (Other Backward Class-Non Creamy Layer (OBC-NCL), Scheduled Caste (SC) & Scheduled Tribe (ST)): Only those candidates born on or after 1 July 1997 are eligible to apply for admission.

-- For Indian Nationals in PwD Reserved Category: Upper age limit for candidates is 25 years as on 30 June 2019.
-Only those candidates born on or after 1 July 1994 are eligible to apply for admission.
+- For Indian Nationals in PwD Reserved Category: Only those candidates born on or after 1 July 1995 are eligible to apply for admission.

-- For Foreign Nationals in Overseas (Supernumerary) Category: Upper age limit for candidates is 20 years as on 30 June 2019.
-Only those candidates born on or after 1 July 1999 are eligible to apply for admission.
+- For Foreign Nationals in Overseas (Supernumerary) Category: Only those candidates born on or after 1 July 2000 are eligible to apply for admission.

-Applications for academic year 2019–20 are open to applicants who have passed or will appear for higher secondary (10+2) qualifying examinations in the academic year 2018–19 in any stream (Science, Arts, Commerce, etc.) from any recognised board of education such as CBSE, IB, ICSE or their equivalent
+Applications for academic year 2020-21 are open to applicants who have passed or will appear for higher secondary (10+2) qualifying examinations in the academic year 2019-20 in any stream (Science, Arts, Commerce, Humanities, etc.) from any recognised board of education such as CBSE, IB, ICSE or their equivalent

 Examinations considered equivalent to these are as follows:

-- Final examination of the 10+2 system under a central or state board recognised by the Association of Indian Universities (AIU, Refer http://www.aiu.ac.in).
+- Final examination of the 10+2 system under a central or state board recognised by the Association of Indian Universities (AIU).

-- Intermediate or two-year pre-university examination under a board or university recognised by the Association of Indian Universities (AIU, Refer www.aiuweb.org).
+- Intermediate or two-year pre-university examination under a board or university recognised by the Association of Indian Universities.

 - Final examination of the two-year course of the Joint Services Wing of the National Defence Academy.